PabloEfrei/cloud-and-big-data-architectures-project/README.md

       "Resource": "arn:aws:iam::123456789012:user/${aws:username}"
     }

-we understand that the resources ARNs are constructed by IAM unique automatically generated number (here 123456789012) and manually defined user name (${aws:username}).
+we understand that the resources ARNs are constructed with AWS account ID (here 123456789012) and with manually defined user name (${aws:username}).

 #### Questions :
 - Which AWS service does this policy grant you access to ?